hlavacs/ViennaGameAILibrary/README.md

 -- The CXX compiler identification is Clang ...
 ```
 4. Run ```run_demo_win.bat``` to start the project.

+## 2. Build and run with Microsoft Visual Studio
+1. Clone the project.
+2. Wait for MSVC to compile and link everything.
+3. To run the project, look for ```Demo.exe``` from the list of debug targets.
+You will need to scroll down to find it.

 ## To run different demos
 In *Demo/```CMakeLists.txt```*, uncomment the path of the .cpp file that you want to run.